-If the current interface is <Device>, click <Main Menu> , that is, the previous menu option to return to the previous interface, as shown in the figure below.
+If the current interface is <Device>, click <Main Menu>, that is, the previous menu option to return to the previous interface, as shown in the figure below.

-Similar to operations above, if the current interface is < Settings >, < Load >, <English > or < Version > , just click the previous option to return to the previous interface step-by-step until back to Main Menu.
+Similar to operations above, if the current interface is < Settings >, < Load >, <English > , < Version > or < Input >, just click the previous option to return to the previous interface step-by-step until back to Main Menu.

-Click <Settings> to enter the following interface.
-In the interface, users can set Output Resolution, choose Split Layout, perform EDID Management, do Layer Cropping and Scaling.
+Click Settings> to enter the following interface.
+In the interface, users can set Output Resolution, choose Split Layout, perform EDID Management, set Layer Cropping and Scaling parameter and perform Factory Reset.